Valid-Eval/activegraph-rspec/README.md

 # ActiveGraph::Rspec

 This gem contains of several testing one-liners for [activegraph](https://github.com/neo4jrb/activegraph) gem.
-It's a fork of [neo4j-rspec](https://github.com/sineed/neo4j-rspec) gem.
+It's a fork of [activegraph-rspec](https://github.com/systems-engineering/activegraph-rspec) which is itself a fork of[neo4j-rspec](https://github.com/sineed/neo4j-rspec) gem, which we (Valid Eval) used prior to updating from ActiveNode to ActiveGraph.

 ## Install